Bernardo-MG/spring-ws-security-soap-example/readme.md

 ### Running the example

-To run the example just use the following Maven command for Jetty:
+To run the example locally just use the following Maven command for Jetty:

 ```
 $ mvn jetty:run-war -P jetty